Centrifugal casting (industrial): Process for casting metal

 In centrifugal casting, a permanent mold is rotated continuously at high speeds (300 to 3000 rpm) as the molten metal is poured.
 The molten metal spreads along the inside mold wall, where it solidifies after cooling.
 The casting is usually a fine-grained casting with an especially fine-grained outer diameter, due to the rapid cooling at the surface of the mold.
 Lighter impurities and inclusions move towards the inside diameter and can be machined away following the casting.

 Casting machines may be either horizontal or vertical-axis.
 Horizontal axis machines are preferred for long, thin cylinders, vertical machines for rings and bearings.

 Castings usually solidify from the outside in.
 This directional solidification improves some metallurgical properties.
 Often the inner and outermost layers are removed and only the intermediary columnar zone is used.

 Centrifugal casting was the invention of Alfred Krupp, who used it to manufacture railway tyres (cast steel tyres for railway wheels) starting in 1852.

 Applications

 Typical parts made by this process are pipes, flywheels, cylinder liners, and other parts that are axi-symmetric.
 It is notably used to cast cylinder liners and sleeve valves for piston engines, parts which could not be reliably manufactured otherwise.
+UFIP is notable for applying this process to the manufacture of Cymbals.